Statewide Alligator Hunt Permit

 Note: Applicants should be mindful of the policies of their financial institution regarding authorizations, pending charges, timeframes for releasing holds, and overdraft fees.

 Drawing Results: After pre-authorization and the random drawing applicants who are successful will be automatically charged for all applicable fees.
 Unsuccessful applicants will have all authorizations and/or holds lifted from their accounts.
-The results of the authorization and random drawing will be posted on customer accounts at GoOutdoorsFlorida.com within three days of the close of each application phase.
+The results of the authorization and random drawing will be posted on customer accounts at GoOutdoorsFlorida.com.

 Note: All sales are final and there will be no refunds available or offered for successful applicants.